Gameplanet

 Gameplanet was a video gaming website that provided news, reviews, previews, videos, and other information.
 It was the largest video gaming website in New Zealand.
-Gameplanet New Zealand despite having the same name with the biggest specialized videogame retailer in Mexico, has no connection to Gameplanet S.A..
-Gameplanet nalso operated GP Forums, an online forum community site covering video games as well as various other topics.
+Gameplanet New Zealand despite having the same name with the biggest specialised videogame retailer in Mexico, has no connection to Gameplanet S.A..
+Gameplanet also operated GP Forums, an online forum community site covering video games as well as various other topics.

 Gameplanet won the NetGuide People's Choice Web Award for "Best Game Related Site" four years running, in 2006, 2007, 2008 and 2009.
 It also won the award for "Best Youth Site" in 2002.